AbhishekGaikwadV/HasBeenQuoted/README.md

 # HasBeenQuoted

-A website that offers huge amount of quotes for everyone.
+A website that offers over 3000+ quotes for reading and reference.